 Rhinoplasty

 Perhaps the most commonly performed and most difficult facial plastic surgery is rhinoplasty.
-It is performed to correct both intrinsic and extrinsic nasal pathology, to modify unsatisfactory aesthetic appearance, to reduce airway obstruction (due to septal deviation, inferior turbinate hypertrophy or deviated/fractured nasal bones), and to reconstruct congenital nasal anomalies present from birth.
+It is performed to correct intrinsic and extrinsic nasal pathology, modify the unsatisfactory aesthetic appearance, reduce airway obstruction (due to septal deviation, inferior turbinate hypertrophy or deviated/fractured nasal bones), and reconstruct congenital nasal anomalies present from birth.
 During a rhinoplasty, the nasal skin, subcutaneous soft tissue, cartilaginous and bony framework, and mucous membrane lining are manipulated surgically.
 The open rhinoplasty is differentiated from the closed or endonasal rhinoplasty in that the incision is made in the columella (fleshy tip of the nose that separates the nostrils) in the open approach.
-The general principle of a rhinoplasty consists of a separation of the nasal skin and soft tissues from the bony and cartilaginous nasal framework so that the underlying nasal framework can be reshaped to produce the desired nasal contours.
-Rhinoplasty is a technically challenging procedure that has complication rates from 4 to 20%.
-Postoperative scarring and swelling as well as patient dissatisfaction can lead to revision rhinoplasty (secondary rhinoplasty).
+The general principle of rhinoplasty consists of separating the nasal skin and soft tissues from the bony and cartilaginous nasal framework so that the underlying nasal framework can be reshaped to produce the desired nasal contours.
+Rhinoplasty is a technically challenging procedure with 4 to 20% complication rates.
+Postoperative scarring and swelling, as well as patient dissatisfaction, can lead to revision rhinoplasty (secondary rhinoplasty).

-Over the past 10 years, rhinoplasty surgery has trended toward using structural techniques that require cartilage tissue to reconstruct shape, reinforce weak parts of the nose, expand the airway, and create an aesthetic contour as opposed to destructive cartilage removal techniques.
+Over the past ten years, rhinoplasty surgery has trended toward using structural techniques requiring cartilage tissue to reconstruct shape, reinforce weak parts of the nose, expand the airway, and create an aesthetic contour instead of destructive cartilage removal techniques.
 Advances in this area include the broader use of cartilage for structural grafting.
-Traditionally, rib cartilage was used for only major reconstructive nasal operations, but more recently the number and type of grafts that are used in rhinoplasty have increased significantly as rib graft use became more prevalent in even primary cosmetic rhinoplasty.
-Digital imaging has become an increasingly important element of rhinoplasty planning, evolving to become an essential component of the preoperative consultation.
-Three-dimensional (3-D) imaging systems along with 3-D image morphing technologies are now widely used by most surgeons, though there is no universally accepted software platform.
+Traditionally, rib cartilage was used for only major reconstructive nasal operations, but more recently, the number and type of grafts used in rhinoplasty have increased significantly as rib graft use became more prevalent in even primary cosmetic rhinoplasty.
+Digital imaging has become an increasingly important element of rhinoplasty planning, essential to preoperative consultations.
+Most surgeons now widely use three-dimensional (3-D) imaging systems and 3-D image morphing technologies, though no universally accepted software platform exists.

 Blepharoplasty

 The “skin pinch” blepharoplasty is the easiest to perform.
-In this technique, only excess skin is removed through the same approach as for a traditional lower blepharoplasty.
-This method avoids a heavy skin–muscle flap, which can create potential pulling on the lower eyelid leading to an ectropion.
-The pinch blepharoplasty of the lower lid also avoids violation of the orbicularis oculi muscle and the orbital septum to avoid nerve injury and to decrease scarring.
+This technique removes excess skin through the same approach as a traditional lower blepharoplasty.
+This method avoids a heavy skin–muscle flap, which can create potential pulling on the lower eyelid, leading to an ectropion.
+The pinch blepharoplasty of the lower lid also avoids violation of the orbicularis oculi muscle and the orbital septum to avoid nerve injury and decrease scarring.
 This approach allows more wrinkled, thin skin to be safely removed and an aesthetic eyelid position to be maintained.
-Both upper and lower lid blepharoplasties are often performed under local anaesthesia with or without sedation.
-Of note, blepharoplasty is also performed to correct eyelid sagging, which can arise from several causes.
-The most common cause is weakness of the levator muscle..
+Both upper and lower-lid blepharoplasties are often performed under local anaesthesia with or without sedation.
+Of note is that blepharoplasty is also performed to correct eyelid sagging, which can arise from several causes.
+The most common cause is the weakness of the levator muscle.

 Brow lift